 Racial Justice Book Club

 In partnership with the Topeka & Shawnee County Public Library, YWCA Northeast Kansas hosts a community book club that will feature books written by Black, Indigenous, and people of color.
 All are invited to participate in monthly meetings to discuss the books and relevant social issues within our community.
-Discussions will be guided by Regina Platt, YWCA Racial Justice & Advocacy Coordinator, and Miranda Ericsson, Readers Librarian at the Topeka & Shawnee County Public Library.
+Discussions will be guided by Romae Isom, YWCA Racial Justice Program & Training Coordinator, and Miranda Ericsson, Readers Librarian at the Topeka & Shawnee County Public Library.

 Upcoming Book Discussions: